aimicrocot/microcot-preset/README.md

 ╰►Anti-omniscience ~ reduces the chance that characters know more about each other than was explicitly stated in the game

-╰►Do not write for user + mini anti-echo ~ for this to work, do not allow the bot to write for the user in its first message and/or previous posts
+╰►Do not write for user ~ for this to work, do not allow the bot to write for the user in its first message and/or previous posts

 ╰►Juicy style ~ writes more vividly and interestingly, fewer overused phrases

-╰►Cinematic ~ a more cinematic narrative that uses less clichés (slop)
+╰►Cinematic ~ a more cinematic narrative that uses less clichés

 ╰►Slowburn ~ slow development of relationships and feelings